- Amphibian Species of the World on Twitter

 What is the right name?

 But, regardless of the rhetoric from some quarters, these days no one has to be confused about names, since amphibian synonymies are substantially complete and in a searchable database.
 For this reason I won't lose any sleep over what name you use in your publications as long as it is a species or, if a higher taxon, is monophyletic, is a name your community uses, and actually is correctly applied.
 (This means that calling something Rana pipiens from anywhere south of the USA, outside of the known range, is an error.)
-That is why we have nomenclatural databases.
+That is why we have nomenclatural databases and online resources for confirming geographical distributions.

 If you are using a name that you don't immediately find by browsing in ASW, the ASW database has powerful search capabilities.
 Go to BASIC SEARCH on the top left of the splash page.
 Enter a genus and species name with the Boolean operator AND (ex: Bufo AND copei) and ASW will return a list of discovered records.
 At the top of the list is the species name as currently applied in ASW to your species (in this example: Anaxyrus americanus) that contains your name in the synonymy.